How to host a smooth back to school night for families

 Read your students a bedtime story

-You can easily read your students a bedtime story to make them feel more at ease about the first day!
+You can easily read your students a bedtime story to make them feel more at ease about the beginning of the school year!
 It is very simple and won’t take you much time to prep at all.
 All you need is your phone, computer, and wifi to do so.
 You can follow my directions here.
 I make a video of me reading “The Night Before First Grade” and upload it to YouTube.
-From there, I make a QR code and copy it on a tag.
-Then, I staple the tag to the ziploc bag that has all the papers in it.
-Then, it can’t get lost with all the other papers they take home.

-In the past, I’ve taken a family picture of the students with their families on Back To School Night.
+In the past, I’ve taken a picture of the students with their families on Back To School Night.
 I would hang those up before the first day of school on a family bulletin board in our classroom.
-The first day of school can be hard and students miss their families since they’ve been with them all summer.
+The beginning of the year can be hard and students miss their families since they’ve been with them all summer.
 This way, if they miss them they can go look at the bulletin board at their picture.
-This creates a warm classroom and your students can also talk about their family members to their peers.